 (4) The formation process of the coating

-①The spray material is heated to a molten state;
+① The spray material is heated until it reaches a molten state.

-②The spray material is atomized into tiny droplets and hits the surface of the substrate at high speed.
+② The material is then atomized into small droplets and directed at high speed towards the surface of the substrate.

 Figure 15 Schematic diagram of the coating formation process

-- Solidification shrinkage and stress release effect.
+- The solidification shrinkage and stress release effect.